-Instagram is a staple social media app for most of us, but it’s rare that we think about using it beyond scrolling through our newsfeed or uploading the occasional filtered picture of brunch or a sunset.
+Instagram is a staple social media app for most of us, but beyond scrolling through your newsfeed and uploading selfies, there are plenty of other things to do on Instagram.

-If there’s an Instagram account that you never want to miss a single post from (such as @makeuseof, perhaps?) , consider enabling notifications on the account.
-This will make sure that you never miss any of their Instagram activity, which is especially helpful after Instagram’s move to an algorithm-based newsfeed.
+If there’s an Instagram account whose posts you don’t want to miss, consider enabling notifications on the account.
+This will make sure that you never miss any of their Instagram activity.

 Does one of your friends always tag you in unflattering photos or unwanted memes?
 Thankfully, there are two ways to get around this situation.

-Instagram has a wide variety of posts on it, and maybe you don’t want your friends to be browsing Instagram and see that your searches were for “cats in hats,” or “hamsters of Instagram” (both of which are searches I highly recommend), your ex’s name, or anything else that may be embarrassing.
+Instagram has a wide variety of posts on it, and maybe you don’t want your friends to see that your searches were for “cats in hats,” or “hamsters of Instagram” (both of which are searches I highly recommend) or anything else that you might find embarrassing.

-Because Instagram is mostly photos and videos, it can quickly run through your data.
+Because Instagram automatically preloads photos and videos, it can quickly use up your data.

 8. Create Collages